 Afternoon Errands and Reset

-Later in the afternoon, I drove Eve and her oldest daughter back to their house so they could help her mom clean while I ran to the store.
+Later in the afternoon, I drove Eve and one of her children back to their house so they could help her mom clean while I ran to the store.
 Afterward, I picked them back up and returned home, shifting gears again into dinner mode.

-I made homemde tacos and burritos—simple, filling, and something everyone could agree on.
+I made homemade tacos and burritos—simple, filling, and something everyone could agree on.
 After dinner, the kids played for a bit before finally settling down with a movie.

 An Easy Evening